ewanpeebles/mad-lib-translator/README.md

 # mad-lib-translator
 An app designed to read specially formatted Mad-Libs.
 This is an early production so it may have bugs, but here it goes!
+This project is now deprecated due to generally poor code-writing.
+Also it's useless because you could just write the mad lib yourself

 ---
 > **IMPORTANT**
 > - This was made for Windows with a 64-bit operator.
 Using this on any other OS may cause problems.